Services for Students with Disabilities

-Disability Services are offered to eligible TRU Open Learning students.
+Services for students with disabilities are offered to eligible OL students.
 As the course delivery method is different from on-campus classes, there are some differences in service and academic accommodation delivery to Open Learning students.
 Please visit the Disability Services website for detailed information on eligibility, the registration process and an overview of academic accommodations.

 When an Open Learning student registers in a course, they have the option of indicating that they are a student who may require academic accommodations due to a disability.
 When students indicate that they may require academic accommodations, they will be asked to book an appointment (either in person or over the phone) with a disability advisor to discuss their individual needs, so that, if eligible, accommodations can be set up before the course begins.
 Open Learning students must provide the appropriate documentation.